vmware-archive/app-manage/puppet/pivotal-tcserver/README.md

     java_home => '/opt/java/jdk7'
   }

-  # This creates a second instance named special_ports, deployes the contents of webapps from the puppet master to the instance,
+  # This creates a second instance named special_ports, deploys the contents of webapps from the puppet master to the instance,
   # ensures that the instance is running, and sets the java home.
   tcserver::instance {'special_ports':
     bio_http_port => 8081,